ladyTootie/ladyTootie.github.io/project1.md

 ## UI Design

-Almost every program requires user interaction, even command-line programs.
-Include in this section the tasks the user can complete and what the program does.
-You don't need to include how it works here; that information may go in the project description or in an additional section, depending on its significance.

 When the program is ran in administrator mode, it'll proceed with all feature checks without any error messages (see Fig 1).
-If the program is not ran in administrator mode, the check for PowerShell v2, printing over HTTP, and TCP/IP compliance will throw an error message because the program needs to have elevated privelage to check those features (see Fig 2).
+If the program is not ran in administrator mode, the check for PowerShell v2, printing over HTTP, and TCP/IP compliance will throw an error message because the program needs to have elevated privilege to check those features (see Fig 2).

 ![screenshot](images/Scripting_adminMode.png)
 Fig 1.
 Example output when script is ran in administrator mode.